John Barclay (rugby union)

-John Adam Barclay (born 25 September 1986) is a Scottish former rugby union player, who played as a flanker and Number 8.
-He made 76 international appearances for the Scotland national team 2007–2019.
-He played at three World Cups.
+John Adam Barclay (born 25 September 1986) is a Scottish former rugby union player, who played as a flanker and number 8.
+He made 76 international appearances for the Scotland national team 2007–2019, playing at three World Cups.
 He played club rugby for Glasgow Warriors, Scarlets and Edinburgh Rugby.

 Early life

 Barclay was born in Hong Kong, where he went to Bradbury School, discovering mini rugby at Stanley Fort RFC.

 Barclay later attended Dollar Academy in Scotland, where he captained the school's 1st XV to victory against the High School of Dundee in the Scottish Schools Cup final at Murrayfield in 2004.

 Career

 Barclay joined Glasgow Warriors as an apprentice in 2004.

-Immediately after leaving school, while still only 17, he was invited to train with the Scotland squad by then-coach Matt Williams.
+After leaving school, while still only 17, he was invited to train with the Scotland squad by then-coach Matt Williams.
 After Williams' departure Barclay was not picked for the Scotland squad again until the 2007 World Cup after a run of strong performances for club side Glasgow Warriors.
 He made his debut against New Zealand in the pool stages in a weakened team, losing 40–0.

 After the 2007 World Cup Barclay started to become involved with the Scotland squad more and became a permanent starter until the end of the 2011 World Cup.

 Barclay was man of the match in Scotland's win over South Africa at Murrayfield in 2010, and became recognised for his skills at the breakdown, and his role in the "Killer Bs" back row (Barclay, Johnnie Beattie and Kelly Brown).
 He was also selected in the Pro12 Dream Team at the end of the 2009/10 season.

-After Scotland's exit at the pool stages of the 2011 World Cup (the first time that they hadn't reached the knock-out stages) Barclay found himself dropped from the Scotland starting XV for Edinburgh flanker Ross Rennie during the 2012 6 Nations Championship.
+After Scotland's exit at the pool stages of the 2011 World Cup Barclay was dropped for the 2012 6 Nations Championship.

 Barclay was picked for Scotland's summer tour to Australia and the Pacific Islands by then Scotland coach Andy Robinson.
 He played in Scotland's victory over Australia in Newcastle but then returned home for personal reasons, missing out on the following victory over Samoa.

 In March 2012 Barclay signed a one-year contract extension, with an option to agree a further year.
-After overcoming a series of injuries at the start of the 2012–13 season Barclay regained his form for Glasgow at the end of the season and started most games whilst Chris Fusaro suffered with injury.
-It was announced in the second half of the season that Glasgow had controversially reneged on a contract offer and that Barclay would join the Scarlets on a three-year contract for the next season.
+After overcoming a series of injuries at the start of the 2012–13 season Barclay started most games whilst Chris Fusaro suffered with injury.
+It was announced in the second half of the season that Glasgow had withdrawn a contract offer and that Barclay would join the Scarlets on a three-year contract for the next season.
 He helped Glasgow to a third-place finish in the Pro12 and a play-off spot away to Leinster, a game which the Warriors narrowly lost.